prathje/DisruptaBLE/README.md

 ### Build and run with Zephyr RTOS

 We provide a preliminary Docker Image to build and run µD3TN under Zephyr RTOS.
-By default, the minimal TCP convergence layer is used and builds on top of [6LoWPan via Bluetooth Low Energy](https://docs.zephyrproject.org/2.5.0/samples/bluetooth/ipsp/README.html).
 Currently, only the nRF52 platform is tested.
 This also includes the BLE simulation of multiple devices using [BabbleSim](https://babblesim.github.io/).

 First, start the corresponding container and mount the current working direction (the ud3tn project root) to /app: